 You are also going to want to make sure that you have the proper tools in order to create various elements of your brand.
-I highly suggest investing in Adobe PhotoShop, or Illustrator.
+I highly suggest investing in Adobe PhotoShop or Illustrator.
 Canva and Pic Monkey are great tools if you are unable to afford Adobe at this time, especially for your social media graphics.
-Just know that in order to create a vector file for your logo, if you are DIY, than you will need Adobe Illustrator – or find someone than can recreate it for you.
+Just know that in order to create a vector file for your logo you will need Adobe Illustrator – or find someone that can recreate it for you.

 QUALITY OVER QUANTITY